Marcelara/PSF_Anunna/Pipeline_for_Anunna.md

 conda activate dada2_ernakovich
 ```

 Now, the conda dada2_ernakovich environment is installed and activated.
 You can deactivate it for now.
-You will activate and deactivate this enviroment every time you are running a slurm script.
+You will activate and deactivate this environment every time you are running a slurm script.

 ```bash
 conda activate dada2_ernakovich